Skip to content

 Taking on a retrofit project can be very technical, and the couple recognised the value of the expertise Cosy Homes could provide.

-“If we’re going to spend money on a big measure such as loft insulation, we want to make sure it’s properly done.
+“If we’re going to spend money on a big measure such as loft insulation, we want to make sure it’s properly done.”
+Chris, East Oxford

-When they had the loft insulation put in, the Retrofit Coordinator provided a quality assessment which identified some snagging issues which were then rectified by the building contractor.
+When they had the loft insulation installed, the Retrofit Coordinator conducted a quality assessment.
+This assessment pinpointed some issues, known as snagging issues, which the contractor promptly fixed.

 Before and After External Wall Insulation Install